Essential Services During COVID-19

 Heartworm and Tick-Borne Disease Testing

-For most pets, we are postponing heartworm and tick-borne disease testing until we return to routine appointments.
-Note that your heartworm and tick-borne disease testing is still required as soon as possible.
+Heartworm testing was significantly delayed in 2020, however we still strongly recommend heartworm and tick-borne disease testing if you have not had it done this year.
 However to ensure that your pet is protected, we will dispense heartworm and tick preventative medication before testing on your pet has been done.

 For more information, please see our 2020 Heartworm Protection Information and Policy page.